Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

 #### Tests User Story
-+ I've decided I don't like my user bio or avatar anymore and want to change them. <!-- Tests update of user information/avatar -->
++ I've decided that I don't like my user bio or avatar anymore and I want to change them. <!-- Tests update of user information/avatar -->

 #### Expectation(s):
 1. A Fat Raccoon account can be logged out and logged back in with a new password.